krnome/DAT250-experiments/exp6/dat250-expass6.md

 ### Experiment 2: Single-page Web Applications

 I completed the tutorial on the React framework that was [linked to in the assignment](https://reactjs.org/tutorial/tutorial.html).
-The code can be seen in this repository, [in the folder 2-spa](2-spa).
+The code can be seen in this repository, [in the folder 2-spa](2-spa). **NOTE**: I chose not to upload the applications `node_modules`-folder, as this was 160MB, containing over 42 000 files.
+Please let me know if this is required, and I will add it to the repository.

 In the tutorial, I completed a simple Tic-Tac-Toe game by using React.